sagilar/Automation-I4.0-Ontology/AutomationI40Ontology-Example/README.md

 The main application runs in Java.
 It contains the generated Java code from Protégé of the Automation I4.0 Min Ontology.
 The modeled system consists in a metal separation process which has 3 actors in the distributed network; one is the server (which runs directly in the Java application) and the other 2 are intended to be Raspberries PI (2 Raspberries or 1 Raspberry executing 2 processes).
 The model has also many middle-level and high-level concepts such as standards, the architecture, the domain, etc.

+#### The definition of classes and asserted properties is showed in detail in the folder `instances`.
+Word table (`Instances for application - Word table.docx`) or excel table (`Instances for application.xlsx`) with all the asserted definitions.

 Features:
 - Process execution with graphical support (GUI).
 See main package `automationi40ontology.example` the Frames and Thread `threadMetalProcess`.
 - OPC UA server and dynamic data updating using the Eclipse Milo OPC UA stack: extended from Eclipse Milo server example.
 See package opcua and main Frame in Thread `opcserverThread`.